Telstra International Privacy Statement

 - Your location or the location of your devices when you are using our products and services

-- Information on the performance of your device on our network and similar data; other data on how you use our services
+- Information on the performance of your device on our network and similar data, or user activity on portals that we provide to you

-You might also need to provide personal information about other individuals to us, such as your authorized representatives.
+You may also need to provide personal information about other individuals to us, such as your authorised representatives.
 If so, we rely on you to tell those individuals that you are giving us their personal information and about the information in this Privacy Statement and obtain relevant consent.

 How do we collect your personal information?